-where $[X]$ ranges over the weak equivalence classes of $P$-algebras having $X$ as underlying object.
-In particular, the simplicial monoids of homotopy automorphisms $Lw(Ch_{\mathbb{K}})^{P})(X,X)$ are homotopically small in the sense of Dwyer-Kan. \end{cor} Theorem 0.1 is a broad generalization of the first main result of Rezk's thesis \cite{Rez} (Theorem 1.1.5), which concerns the case of operads in simplicial sets and simplicial modules.
-However, the method of \cite{Rez} relies on the existence of a model category structure on algebras over operads, which does not exist anymore for algebras over props.
-The crux of the proof of Theorem 0.1 lies in the construction of functorial diagram factorizations in categories of algebras over prop.
-We use a new approach, relying on universal categories of algebras over props, to perform such constructions in our context.
+where $L(-)$ is the simplicial localisation functor of Dwyer-Kan \cite{DK2}, and $[X]$ ranges over the weak equivalence classes of $P$-algebras having $X$ as underlying object.
+In particular, the simplicial monoids of homotopy automorphisms $Lw\Ch^{P})(X,X)$ are homotopically small in the sense of Dwyer-Kan, that is, their homotopy groups are all small as sets.} \end{cor} Theorem 0.1 is a broad generalization of the first main result of Rezk's thesis \cite[Theorem 1.1.5]{Rez}, which concerns the case of operads in simplicial sets and simplicial modules.
+However, the method of \cite{Rez} relies on the existence of a model category structure on algebras over operads, which does not exist anymore for algebras over dg props.
+The crux of the proof of Theorem 0.1 lies in the construction of functorial diagram factorizations in categories of algebras over dg props.
+We use a new approach, relying on universal categories of algebras over dg props, to perform such constructions in our context.
 This method enables us to get round the lack of model structure.